AlexsLemonade/OpenScPCA-analysis/analyses/simulate-sce/README.md

 ## Running the scripts

-The main entrypoint is the `simulate-project.sh` script.
+The main entry point is the `simulate-project.sh` script.
 This takes a single argument, the id of a project that is present in the `data/current` directory.

 All files for the project will be simulated and saved to the `results/simulated` directory.